Estecka/mc-Variants-CIT-wiki/Module-Types.md

 ## `instrument`
 Derives the item variant from the item component `instrument`, used by goat horns.

+Note that all vanilla instruments have their name suffixed with `_goat_horn`; you'll need that suffix in your CITs *in addition* to your model prefix.

 ## `jukebox_playable`
 Derives the item variant from the item component `jukebox_playable`, used by music discs.